 Thanks for visiting the QLife website.
 Now more than ever accessing support is really important as we manage the challenges relating to COVID-19.

-We want to let you know that you may experience a longer than usual wait for QLife services at present as we are currently reorientating the service so that people are working in line with spatial distancing protocols to protect QLife staff and volunteers from COVID-19.
+We want to let you know that you may experience a longer than usual wait for QLife services at present, as demand has remained high and Peer Supporter availability continues to be affected throughout the COVID-19 pandemic.

 We appreciate your patience during this time and look forward to continuing to support our LGBTIQ+ communities.
 We will keep our communities updated as further service changes occur.
 You can follow our updates here or on our Qlife Facebook page.